 Campsite with cats

-At the end of the afternoon we headed to Area Autocaravanas Ronda campsite, where it was time to service the motorhome.
+At the end of the afternoon we headed to Area Autocaravanas Ronda campsite, where it was time to service the motorhome – fill the fresh water tank and empty the toilet cassette and grey water tank.
 In the off-season, the price was reasonable at just €18 per night.

-The campsite was clean and crowned by the resident cats!
-The evening was perfect – we cooked fresh Spanish fish, rice, and asparagus, and enjoyed a glass of local wine as the sun set.
+The campsite was clean and well kept, and crowned by the resident cats!
+The evening was perfect – we cooked fresh Spanish fish, rice, asparagus and feta salad, and enjoyed a glass of local wine as the sun set.